yassinessadi/Hadoop-Cluster-Setup/README.md

 The result must be like this:
 <img src="assets/screen-datanode.PNG" />

 If the data nodes do not appear, please check the ports.
+An easier solution is  to disable firewalld `sudo systemctl disable firewalld`, which I do not recommend.
+Instead, we can selectively allow ports to facilitate connections between nodes.

 To check the ports for the datanode, go to the terminal and type
 ```bash